10alejospain/istio-FHIR-ZTN/README.md

 ## Least privilege access

 For this step we assume that there is an authentication provicer that allows JWT such as Keycloak.
+You should use your own provider.

+This example uses a open keycloak that will be active during the development of the research project [IDEA4RC](https://www.idea4rc.eu/).

-For the example I'm going to use [keycloak.idea.lst.tfo.upm.es](https://keycloak.idea.lst.tfo.upm.es/) hosted by LST for the IDEA4RC project.
+For the example I'm going to use [keycloak.idea.lst.tfo.upm.es](https://keycloak.idea.lst.tfo.upm.es/) hosted by [LST](https://www.lst.tfo.upm.es/) for the IDEA4RC project.

 It contains a realm called IDEA4RC with 2 roles and 2 users as example